vidinfra/flexprice/docs/prds/quickbooks_integration.md

 - ✅ Simplifies the sync logic (1:1 invoice relationship)
 - ✅ Stores all relevant payment data in invoice metadata
 - ✅ Maintains invoice-centric payment tracking
+- ✅ Follows the same pattern as other inbound integrations (like Stripe webhooks)

 #### Webhook Setup